Ahimsa (nonviolence) Movement TO END GUN VIOLENCE

 Our Niche:

 To advance our mission and vision, our organization -- Ahimsa End Gun Violence -- has launched the Ahimsa Internship Program that has been providing young leaders with the knowledge, skills, and platform to drive meaningful change.
 Through awareness, dialogue, interactions with politicians, and community-driven initiatives, the Ahimsa Movement stands as a beacon of hope in the fight against gun-related tragedies – homicides as well as suicides.
+We are committed to promoting voting on the Single Issue of Ending Gun Violence.

 Ahimsa Internship Program: Empowering Youth for a Safer Future